FOR IMMEDIATE RELEASE:

 Houdini Séance launches in the Magic Capital of the World

-“We’ll have a forty-five minute comedy magic show first,” said Carnell, “Followed by a leisurely dinner, and then conclude the evening with the séance.
+“We’ll have a ninety minute comedy magic show first,” said Carnell, “Followed by a leisurely dinner, and then conclude the evening with the séance.
 How long that lasts will ultimately be up to Harry.”

 Harry Houdini died in a Detroit hospital, after a week’s struggle for life, on Halloween in 1926.
 He was only 52 years old.

 Before he died, Houdini made a pact with his wife, Bess, promising he would return and make contact from the other side if such were at all possible.
 Coming from the world’s greatest escape artist, his promise carried weight.
-For the next ten years, Bess organized a séance every Halloween in hopes of contacting her departed husband.
+For the next ten years, Bess organized a séance every year in hopes of contacting her departed husband.
 Carnell says he intends to play an old recording of one of those original séances at River Lake Inn.